Sparser Block-Sparse Attention via Token Permutation: Permuted Block-Sparse Attention

 \subsection{Permuted Block-Sparse Attention}

-The proposed permuted block-sparse attention (\textbf{PBS-Attn}) mechanism is detailed in Algorithm~\ref{alg:pbs_attn}.
+The proposed permuted block-sparse attention (\textbf{PBS-Attn}) mechanism is detailed in Algorithm~\ref{alg:pbs_attn}, where the key adjustments relative to FlashAttention are highlighted in red.
 The process commences by permuting the query, key, and value matrices.
-Subsequently, a block-sparse mask, denoted as $\bm{M}$, is derived based on the permuted queries and keys.
-This mask, $\bm{M}$, governs the tiled attention computation by dictating which block-wise operations can be pruned.
-Finally, an inverse permutation is applied to restore the original ordering of the output, established by Theorem~\ref{thm:overall_invariance}.
+Specifically, we apply permutation $P_\sigma$ to the query matrix $\mathbf{Q}$ and $P_\pi$ to the key matrix $\mathbf{K}$, while the value matrix $\mathbf{V}$ shares the same permutation $P_\pi$, as justified by Lemma~\ref{lem:kv_invariance}.
+Subsequently, a block selection algorithm is applied to the permuted queries and keys, yielding a block-sparse mask $\mathbf{M}$.
+This mask, $\mathbf{M}$, governs the tiled attention computation by dictating which block-wise operations can be pruned.
+For selected blocks (where $\mathbf{M}_{i,j} = 1$), a standard online softmax attention is computed, updating the state of the permuted output block $\mathbf{O}'_i$.
+For unselected blocks (where $\mathbf{M}_{i,j} = 0$), this computation is skipped, and the state of $\mathbf{O}'_i$ remains unchanged.
 For the block selection algorithm, we use a simple strategy that utilizes mean pooling and block-wise attention to estimate the importance of each key block for each query block for the main method, where we detail in Appendix~\ref{sec:block_selection_in_pbs_attn}.
-Crucially, we demonstrate that the sparsity improvements conferred by permutation are agnostic to the specific block selection algorithm, where we can combine the permutation with existing block selection algorithms to further improve block sparsity, as detailed in Appendix~\ref{sec:pbs_attn_with_existing_block_selection_algorithms}.
+Crucially, we demonstrate that the sparsity improvements conferred by permutation are agnostic to the specific block selection algorithm, allowing our method to be combined with existing algorithms to further improve block sparsity, as shown in Appendix~\ref{sec:pbs_attn_with_existing_block_selection_algorithms}.
+Finally, an inverse permutation, $P_\sigma^T$, is applied to the output $\mathbf{O}'$ to restore the original ordering, as established by Theorem~\ref{thm:overall_invariance}.